2. Mixed Wastes

 system must not exceed monthly and annual discharge limits.

-- All materials must be aqueous and readily soluble/or dispersible
+- All materials must be aqueous and readily soluble/or a biological material that is readily dispersible

 - pH must be between 5 and 9.